 - There are some restrictions on political activity.

-- There is no formal dress code, but smart casual is the accepted norm.
+- There's no formal dress code, but smart casual is the accepted norm.
 Bear in mind that, when meeting the public, you're representing a government department.

 - While on the training programme, travel to a training centre on a weekly basis may be necessary.
 Once you're in a permanent post, travel within a working day is common.